St Leger Preview, Tips, Runners & Trends (St Leger Festival)

 St Leger Information:

-If you are interested in other predictions at Doncaster then head over to the Doncaster tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Doncaster tips on the day of the race, do they agree with the runners on the trend shortlist or are they predicting other runners?
 You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal races during the Doncaster St Leger Festival section for links to these.

 St Leger Trends:

 Looking at the future form, is the winner worth following next time out?
 From the past 20 if you had followed the winner of the St Leger next time out then you would have backed a total of 3 winners.
-Backing all 17 runners who have been out since to win at SP next time out, would have returned an LSP of -5.42.
-Before placing your bet on the 2024 St Leger see which other runners today are being backed on the racing predictions page.
+Backing all 18 runners who have been out since to win at SP next time out, would have returned an LSP of -6.42.
+Whilst we wait for the 2025 St Leger remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 These are the top three quickest-run St Leger over the last 20 renewals: